-An annual report from the subgrantees is due on October 15.
-The annual report includes the following questions:
+A semi-annual report from the subgrantees is due on January 15 and July 15.
+The semi-annual report includes the following questions:

-1. What were your accomplishments within this reporting period?
+- 1. What were your accomplishments within this reporting period? - 2.
+What goals were accomplished, as they relate to your grant application? - 3.
+What problems/barriers did you encounter, if any, within the reporting period that prevented you from reaching your goals or milestones?

-- 2. What goals were accomplished, as they relate to your grant application? - 3.
-What problems/barriers did you encounter, if any, within the reporting period that prevented you from reaching your goals or milestones? - 4.
-Is there any assistance that CPJAD can provide to address any problems/barriers identified in question #3 above? - 5.
+- 4. Is there any assistance that CPJAD can provide to address any problems/barriers identified in question #3 above? - 5.
 Are you on track to fiscally and programmatically complete your program as outlined in your grant application?
 (Please answer YES or NO and if no, please explain.) - 6.
 What major activities are planned for the next 6 months? - 7.
 Based on your knowledge of the criminal justice field, are there any innovative programs/accomplishments that you would like to share with CPJAD?